novasearch/wiki.novasearch.org/wiki/Visual_Aesthetics.md

 to add some robustness to eventual presence of noise.
-Afterwards we apply Prewitt or Sobel kernel convolution to differentiate edge pixels and give some perspective about the general orientation of edges found in the scene (horizontal, vertical or diagonal predominance). note: we tested Prewitt and sobel methods, we intend to experiment also with canny edge.
+Afterwards we apply Prewitt or Sobel kernel convolution to differentiate edge pixels and give some perspective about the general orientation of edges found in the scene (horizontal, vertical or diagonal predominance).

 -   v\_edges - \[0.0-1.0\].
 -   h\_edges - \[0.0-1.0\].